yangyzheng/SimpleIGViewer/README.md

 - [x] Optional: Display each photo with the same style and proportions as the real Instagram

 **_Work-in-progress:_**
-- [ ] Tweaking UI details
+- [ ] Tweaking UI details, custom fonts
 - [ ] Show more comments button, hide the additional comments if not selected
-- [ ] Fixing Circular ImageView, downloaded libray somehow not working properly

 **_Notes:_**